MSW Advanced Core Curriculum

 - Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services, and the right to security in the event of unemployment, sickness, disability, widowhood, old age or other lack of livelihood in circumstances beyond his control.

 - Motherhood and childhood are entitled to special care and assistance.
 All children, whether born in or out of wedlock, shall enjoy the same social protection.

 SW 627 develops students’ knowledge of social justice and human rights principles and theories.
 Students analyze the implications of those principles and theories for the profession of social work as they develop a proposal for the implementation of social justice and human rights in either an agency based, creative, or research focused project.

-SW669 guides students in the practice and application of social justice and human rights theories within their concentration-specific engagement with social work.
-Within this course students undertake the implementation of a project that advances social justice and human rights as appropriate to their concentration area and practice interests.
+SW669 guides students in the practice and application of social justice and human rights theories within their specialization-specific engagement with social work.
+Within this course students undertake the implementation of a project that advances social justice and human rights as appropriate to their specialization area and practice interests.

 Core Competencies and Practice Behaviors

 In accordance with the Council on Social Work’s Education Educational and Accreditation Standards, the following core competencies and practice behaviors are critical to successful outcomes in these courses: